How to Finish Projects If You Have ADHD

 Not finishing projects frustrates anyone who has ADHD.
 It annoys the heck out of the people we live and work with, too.

-That’s why this headline in our local newspaper caught my eye.
-“South Interchange Project 90% Done”.
+I remember this headline in our local newspaper catching my eye: “South Interchange Project 90% Done.”
 That’s the freeway interchange I drive through every day.
 Now I have a vivid idea of what a project looks when it’s 90% done.

 When a freeway interchange is 90% done, the major construction is complete.
 The traffic flows pretty well.
 Except a bridge and an off-ramp remain closed and the lane lines are missing.